Iraq's weekly crude exports to US climbed last week, EIA says

 Shafaq News/ Iraq, OPEC's second-largest exporter, had its exports to the United States, the world's second-largest importer, increase last week.

-Data obtained by Shafaq News Agency from the US Energy Information Administration (EIA) showed that the United States imported an average of 130 thousand bpd of crude from Iraq last week.
+Data obtained by Shafaq News Agency from the US Energy Information Administration (EIA) showed that the United States imported 5.357 thousand bpd of crude from nine countries last week.

-The US weekly crude imports averaged 5.053 million bpd from nine countries during this period, lower by 167 thousand bpd from 5.220 million bpd a week before.
+The US weekly crude imports averaged 220 million bpd from Iraq during this period, lower by 130 thousand bpd from 5.220 million bpd a week before.